GlenMerlin/PHPSessionsTutorial/README.md

 ?>
 ```
-This code is extremely simple, `$_SESSION['name']` creates a session variable called 'stored-name' and sets it equal to the form information pulled from `$_GET` we want the name field's information so `$_SESSION['name']` gets the information from
+This code is extremely simple. `$_SESSION['name']` creates a session variable called 'stored-name' and sets it equal to the form information pulled from `$_GET` we want the name field's information so `$_SESSION['name']` gets the information from
 ```html
 <input type="text" name="name" required/>
 ```
-after that header simply redirects the user back to index.php after that session has been created.
+On the next line, `header` simply redirects the user back to index.php after that session has been created.

-here's what the page looks like currently.
+Here's what the page looks like currently:
 ![an image of a blank website with an empty form](/images/1.png)

-Now we can edit index.php to actually be able to use the session variable that we created
+Now we can edit index.php to actually be able to use the session variable that we created:
 ```php
 <?php
 session_start();